Dhuliyan: History

-The Dhuliyan Municipality was established in the year 1909 with 9 No. of Wards and population of 8,295.
+The Dhuliyan Municipality was established in the year 1909 with 9 Wards and population of 8,295.

 Prior to 1909, Dhulian was an important ferry point rural settlement which was originally located on the right bank of the Hooghly.
 It gradually became a river-mart of the district, being a seat of a large trade in biri, jute, rice, bellmetal, and other agricultural produces.
 The river-road transport stimulated the growth of the settlement and it was declared as urban centre during the first decade of the twentieth century.
 In 1923 the town was mainly confined to south of the Bagmari nala and north of Lalpur.
 The concave nature of the river bank restricts the growth of the town to the north and east.
 Naturally it expanded towards the south-west along the Kanchantala-Ferry Ghat Road.

 Dhulian has suffered from the ravages of the Ganga since its origin.
 The site of this townscape has gradually shifted to the south with the southward swing of the Ganga since 1923 and the present town occupied probably the fourth site.
 Even earlier the main stream of the Ganga flowed more than a kilometre east of the original site.
-The town was severely tbreatened by the encroachment of the Ganga in 1924 when 7 sq. kms. of land in the immediate vicinity of the town disappeared.
+The town was severely threatened by the encroachment of the Ganga in 1924 when 7 sq. km. of land in the immediate vicinity of the town disappeared.
 This resulted in the migration of the town dwellers to Anupnagar where a new township was developed.
 Again this new site was exposed to the threatening by erosion between 1948 and 1952 when a considerable portion of the town including the main bazar and railway station were washed away.